 Introduction

-The academic job market has been increasingly competitive in many fields of science, technology, engineering, and mathematics (STEM) (Cyranoski et al. 2011; Ghaffarzadegan et al. 2015; Xue & Larson 2015), with more PhDs produced but vacancies for tenure-track academic positions remaining constant in the past four decades (Schillebeeckx et al. 2013; Larson et al. 2014).
-For example, in the US, only 7.6% new PhDs in life sciences landed tenure-track positions within three years after graduation in 2010; this surplus of PhD supply has widely expanded to other STEM fields ([NSF] National Science Foundation 2018)
+The academic job market has been increasingly competitive in many fields of science, technology, engineering, and mathematics (STEM) (Cyranoski et al. 2011; Ghaffarzadegan et al. 2015; Xue & Larson 2015), with more PhDs produced but vacancies for tenure-track academic positions remaining relatively constant over the past four decades (Schillebeeckx et al. 2013; Larson et al. 2014).
+For example, in the US, only 7.6% of new PhDs in life sciences landed tenure-track positions within three years after graduation in 2010.
+Such a surplus of PhD supply has also emerged in other STEM fields ([NSF] National Science Foundation 2018).

-The intensifying competition for tenure-track positions, due to disproportionately high numbers of accumulating applicants per position (Larson et al. 2014), has resulted in higher expectations for academic performance shaped by a “publish or perish” (Garfield 1996) A survey of evolutionary biologists recruited as junior researchers at the National Centre for Scientific Research (CNRS) in France showed that academics recruited in 2013 published nearly twice as many papers as those recruited in 2005 did (Brischoux & Angelier 2015).
-Although the minimum education requirement for a tenure-track position is having a PhD degree, it has become increasingly frequent for applicants to have one or even more postdoctoral appointments.
-Consequently, many STEM PhDs work as postdoctoral researchers for a prolonged period and wait for future opportunities until they are competitive enough in the academic job market (Swihart et al. 2016), whereas some turn to alternative careers outside academia.
-From the CNRS example, Brischoux and Angelier (2015) also showed that the time elapsed between first publication and recruitment had increased from 3.25 to 8 years.
-The increase in postdoctoral training time can be detrimental to not only the scientific community but also individuals because this increases the age at which researchers become independent, during which the postdocs have to trade off families for research, with fixed-term and relatively low-paying jobs (Acton et al. 2019).
+The intensifying competition for tenure-track positions, due to disproportionately high numbers of applicants per position (Larson et al. 2014), has resulted in higher expectations for academic performance shaped by a “publish or perish” culture (Garfield 1996).
+A survey of evolutionary biologists recruited as junior researchers at the National Centre for Scientific Research (CNRS) in France showed that academics recruited in 2013 published nearly twice as many papers as those recruited in 2005 did (Brischoux & Angelier 2015).
+Additionally, although the minimum education requirement for a tenure-track position is having a PhD degree, it has become increasingly frequent for applicants to have one or even more postdoctoral appointments.
+Consequently, many PhDs in STEM work as postdoctoral researchers for a prolonged period of time and wait for future opportunities until they are competitive enough in the academic job market (Swihart et al. 2016), whereas some turn to alternative careers outside academia.
+In the aforementioned CNRS example, Brischoux and Angelier (2015) also found that the time between first publication and recruitment had increased from 3.25 to 8.0 years.
+The increase in postdoctoral training time can be detrimental to not only the scientific community but also individuals because this increases the age at which researchers become independent, and they have to trade off families for research, with fixed-term and relatively low-paying jobs (Acton et al. 2019).

-Despite widely claimed that publication expectations and career duration have surged, empirical quantification of the determinants regarding the evolution of academic profiles over time remains understudied.
-In addition to research productivity, which directly predicts the success of recruitment (van Dijk et al. 2014), the origin and prestige of doctoral-granting institutes have become critical indicators for academic employment (van Dijk et al. 2014), especially in East Asian countries (Shin & Kehm 2013).
+Despite widely claimed that publication expectations and career duration have surged, empirical quantification of the determinants regarding the change in academic profiles over time remains understudied.
+In addition to research productivity, which directly predicts the success of recruitment (van Dijk et al. 2014), the origin and prestige of doctoral-granting institutes are critical indicators for academic employment as well(van Dijk et al. 2014), especially in East Asian countries (Shin & Kehm 2013).
 With the initiative to build world-class universities, many East Asian universities preferentially recruit returnees who obtained PhD degrees from top-ranking universities in Western countries.
-Hence, competition for limited tenure-track positions is exacerbated when foreign PhDs are favored, leaving domestically-trained PhDs substantially deprived of career development opportunities (Chen 2021).
-Yet, whether and to what extent publication expectations and career duration differ between domestic and foreign PhDs, and if their academic productivity varies between pre- and post-employment, remain largely unexplored.
+Hence, competition for limited tenure-track positions is exacerbated when foreign PhDs are favored, leaving domestically-trained PhDs deprived of career development opportunities (Chen 2021).
+Yet, whether and to what extent publication expectations and career duration differ between domestic and foreign PhDs, and if their academic productivities vary between pre- and post-employment, remain largely unexplored.